aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 |F1 | 2* precision * recall / (precision + recall)
 |AUC ROC| Area Under ROC Curve  (TPR Vs. FPR for all classification thresholds)

-* Accuracy: The german dataset is an imbalanced dataset.
+* Accuracy: The German dataset is an imbalanced dataset.
 Accuracy would give a high score by predicting the majority class but would fail to predict the minority class, which is the defaulters.
 Hence, this is not a suitable metric for this dataset.

-* Precision: Precision is a good metric when the costs of false positive is high.
+* Precision: Precision is a good metric when the costs of false positive are high.
 Example, email spam detection.

-* Recall: This metric is suitable when the costs of false negative is high.
-Example, predicting a defulter as not defaulter.
-This costs huge loss for the bank.
+* Recall: This metric is suitable when the costs of false negative are high.
+Example, predicting a defaulter as not defaulter.
+This costs a huge loss for the bank.
 Hence, this is a suitable metric for our case.

 * F1: measure of both precision and recall.

 * AUC ROC: It is the plot of TPR vs FPR.
-All other criteria discussed here assumes 0.5 as the decision threshold for the classification.
-However, it maynot be always true.
+All other criteria discussed here assume 0.5 as the decision threshold for the classification.
+However, it may not be always true.
 The AUC helps us evaluate the performance of the model for all classification thresholds.
 The higher the value of the AUC metric, the better the model.
  * True positive rate (TPR) = TP/ Total actual positive
  * False positive rate (FPR) = FP/ Total actual negative